kamilsadik/Kreana/README.md

 ## Background

-The Dynamic Automated Market Maker (DAMM) is a novel variation of traditional bonding curve-based automated market makers, allowing for both revenue generation and liquidity provision.
+The Dynamic Automated Market Maker (DAMM) is a novel variation of traditional bonding curve-based [automated market makers](https://www.gemini.com/cryptopedia/amm-what-are-automated-market-makers), allowing for both revenue generation and liquidity provision.

 ### Bonding Curves

 A bonding curve is a function which determines the incremental price of a token as as function of the current supply of that token.
-Drawing from [Yos Riady's primer](https://yos.io/2018/11/10/bonding-curves/#bonding-curves) on the subject:

-> A bonding curve is a mathematical curve that defines a relationship between price and token supply.

 ![Bonding Curve](bonding_curve.jpeg)